wesleysee/dynamix/README.md

-## Dynamix v2.0.9
+## Dynamix v2.1.0

 #### Update

-*Dynamix webGui has been updated to version 2.0.9.
+*Dynamix webGui has been updated to version 2.1.0.
 Thanks to the support of the unRAID community a number of fixes and improvements are introduced.
 See the folder "changes" for a list of what has been changed, including changes in the optional plugins.
 All users of earlier versions are encouraged to upgrade to this version.*

+*Version 2.1.0 is code alignment with the 64-bit version which is released separately.*

 #### Introduction